saitohirga/WSJT-X/Darwin/ReadMe.txt

   sysctl -a | grep sysv.shm

+If shmmax is not shown as 33554432 then contact me since WSJT-X will fail to load with an error message: "Unable to create shared memory segment".

-You are finished with system changes.
+You are now finished with system changes.
 You should make certain that NO error messages have been produced during these steps.
 You can now close the Terminal window.
 It will not be necessary to repeat this procedure again, even when you download an updated version of WSJT-X.